Why Pallet Measurement Matters

 How Mobile Dimensioning Works

-- Aim the camera at the pallet.
+- Point the camera at the pallet so the full outline is visible.

 Accuracy: Is It Good Enough?

 - Load planning software.
 Pallet stacking algorithms account for tolerance.
-2–3cm is within normal variation.

 - Inventory systems.
 Warehouse management systems calculate available space in chunks.
 Centimeter-level accuracy is more than enough.